rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 Precustodial work occurs before a collection is recieved and paperwork completed.
 It includes the selecting and acquisition of collection material which is the primary responsibility of the Curatorial team and most often refers to the intellectual work of identifying in-scope materials, working with donors, and the physical transfer of both materials and deeds/paperwork, the last two being the common point of intersection between the curatorial team and the processing team.

 Collection Services team members support curators in precustodial work, including the packing, shipping, and receiving of material (or arrangement thereof), as well as accepting the paperwork required to formally transfer a collection or item.
 While the curatorial team is primarily responsible for  precustodial work, Collection Services staff should be prepared to work with donors, vendors, and curators to provide guidance on any precustodial actions taken by the Library.

-For the purposes of this manual, **precustodial work** is the work done before materials are brought onsite and/or acquisition paper is signed.

-While the term **acquisitions** does apply to the work of curators in developing collections, the Collection Services acquisitions workflow covers the overlap of the two departments primarily in identifying and tracking the requirements necessary for starting accessioning including:
+For the purposes of this manual, **precustodial work** is the work done before materials are brought onsite and/or acquisition paper is signed, and while the term **acquisition** is a term used to describe curatorial work in developing collections, the Collection Services acquisitions workflow covers the overlap of the two departments primarily in identifying and tracking the requirements necessary for starting accessioning including:
 *	Recieving  materials and signed paperwork
 *	Initial accessioning documentation through ArchivesSpace
 *	Documenting and tracking the status of the new materials
 *	Storing materials that are not ready for accessioning

-### 2.1.1 Collaborative efforts with the Curatorial team

-[summary]Information regarding Collection Services work that can be undertaken in support of curators's preacquisition work. transferring of born-digital material, and donor relations

 Prior to a collection being acquired by the Rose Library, the Curatorial team members may reach out to and consult with the the Head of Processing to draft an [Operational Impact Statement](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20Processing/Collection%20Processing%20Templates/Manuscript%20Processing%20Flags,%20Forms,%20and%20Templates/Operational%20Impact%20Template.docx?d=wd71816b5768b48e3bd3ba63cd914bd79&csf=1&web=1&e=9I9DqA>) to assess the overall space and supply needs of a collection, as well as cost of transfer, accessioning, processing, and storing a collection.